Frequently Asked Questions

 Is there a cost to obtain a Reverse Mortgage?

 YES: Just like any mortgage there are closing costs involved in obtaining a Reverse Mortgage.
-Typically closing costs on a Reverse Mortgage are higher than a standard conventional mortgage, however the majority of the costs can be funded in with the loan, so there are very little out of pocket expenses.
+Typically closing costs on a Reverse Mortgage are higher than a standard conventional mortgage, however the majority of the costs can be rolled in with the loan, so there are very little out of pocket expenses.

 Request Info